 Books which are suitable for class adoption can be supplied for inspection.
 They are indicated in the title information panel where a special 'Inspection' button appears.
 Clicking on this button puts an inspection copy request straight into your shopping basket .

-The inspection copy service is available only to recognised teachers in recognised educational establishments.
-Inspection copies cannot be sent to private addresses, or to booksellers.
+The inspection copy service is available only to recognised teachers in recognised educational establishments in Britain and Northern Ireland.
+Inspection copies cannot be sent to private addresses or booksellers, or to other countries.

 Inspection copies are supplied for a maximum period of 60 days from the date of the accompanying invoice.
-They may be retained free of charge if 12 copies or more of the same title are ordered directly from the French Bookshop.
+They may be retained free of charge if 12 copies or more of the same title are ordered directly from French at the European Bookshop.
 Otherwise they must be returned to the bookshop, or paid for in full at the prices shown on the invoice.